KanamiSimp/KanamiSimp/README.md

 # Hello World!👋 I'm Simp
+- My name is Nguyen Dinh Bao, you can call me Simp, Bao or Nguyen (this one can cause confusion so don't use it on public discussion)
-I'm currently a **first year Software Engineering student** at University of Information Technology - VNU-HCM
+- I'm currently a **first year Software Engineering student** at University of Information Technology - VNU-HCM

 ---
 ## About me 🧑